-- Wash your hands thoroughly with soap before preparation;
+- Wash your hands thoroughly with soap and dry them on a clean cloth or paper towel;

-- Follow very closely the mixing instructions on the tin you are using; including using the scoop provided in that tin.
-This is really important as different formulas will have different scoop sizes, which will affect the dilution of the formula; do not change proportions of powder except on medical advice, incorrect preparation can make your baby very ill;
+- Follow the preparation instructions and feeding table on the tin you are using.
+Only use the scoop provided in that tin, this is really important as different formulas will have different scoop sizes, which will affect the dilution of the formula; Do not change proportions of powder except on medical advice, incorrect preparation can make your baby very ill;

 - Boil water first and let it cool to the required ‘lukewarm’ drinking temperature.
-Never use a microwave to heat up a prepared bottle of formula.
-Microwaves don’t heat foods evenly and can create ‘hot spots’ which may burn your baby if ingested.
 Warming prepared bottles of formula above ‘lukewarm’ increases the risk of nutrient damage;

 - Always pour the water into the bottle first, followed by the correct number of scoops of powder.
-Level off the powder in the scoop using a sterile knife (refer to your tin’s feeding table for number of scoops).
-When determining the correct number of scoops, remember that the feeding table on the tin is just a guide.
-You will need to monitor your baby’s desires for more or less of the made up formula.
-Never dilute or concentrate your baby’s feed to meet their demands, simply feed less, or give more of the same solution;
+Level off the powder in the scoop using a sterile knife (refer to your tin’s feeding table for number of scoops) or inner rim of the can.
+When determining the correct quantity to feed, remember that the feeding table on the tin is just a guide.
+You will need to monitor your baby’s desires for more or less of the made-up formula;

 - Shake the bottle well (ooops, don’t forget to put the teat and lid on!) to ensure the formula is mixed well with the water.
 Most formulas are designed to mix well, so this should happen quite easily;